 - Instagram has hit the one billion user mark.

-- Over a billion people use Facebook Messenger.
+- Over a 1.3B people use Facebook Messenger.

 E-commerce is showing no signs of slowing down.
 Actually, if a business isn’t online these days, then they are probably losing out on some serious money.
 The majority of consumers want to be able to contact a company online whenever they need to.
 It used to be that an enterprise would have a website, but now they have their own social media profiles as well.